KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 - Host synchronization not supported, except Fences (above).
 - Timeline Semaphore not supported
 - Queue family ownership transfer not supported
+- Hazards related to memory aliasing are not detected properly

 ## Typical Synchronization Validation Usage